davbeek/gitinspectorgui-rtd/docs/source/gui.rst

   * :guilabel:`none`: never open any viewer.

 Debug
+  - 0: No debug output (default).
+  - 1: Show debug output in the console.
+Corresponds to the ``-v`` option in the CLI.
+  - 2: Show more detailed debug output in the console.
+Corresponds to the ``-vv`` option in the CLI.

 Dry run
+  - 0: Normal analysis and output (default).
+  - 1: Perform all required analysis and show the output in the console, but do not write any output files and do not open any viewers.
+  - 2: Do not perform any analysis and do not produce any file or viewer output, but do print output lines to the console.

 List extensions
   Output a list of file extensions used in the current branch of the